nwutils/nw-vue3-boilerplate/README.md

 1. When updating the version of NW.js devDependency, also update these:
    * `package.json` devDeps, build nwVersion
    * `build.target` in `vite.config.js`
+   * Update the Chromium/Node version numbers at the top of the README
-   * Update the Node version number in the README
+   * Update the Node version number in the README "Running Locally"
 1. Bump the version number, and all the npm scripts that reference the version number
 1. Run `npm run regression` after updating dependencies or other major changes to verify builds still work correctly